Defenses To Murder Charges Filed In Los Angeles

 But when you're talking about defenses in murder cases, you're talking about also lesser included offenses.
 In other words, somebody may have killed somebody in the heat of passion, and the other party legally provoked that person who killed them, and maybe that's not a murder case; that's a voluntary manslaughter case.

 So, even though the person is not guilty of murder, they're guilty of voluntary manslaughter.
-So, in my opinion, that would technically be a defense because you're saying, if a person is not guilty of murder, you should never have charged the murder prosecutors.
+So, in my opinion, that would technically be a defense because you're saying that if a person is not guilty of murder, you should never have charged the murder prosecutors.

 If you're charged with a first, you can mitigate it down to a second because of mental issues.
 Or, if you're just charged with murder, you can mitigate it down to something less than murder because, at the time, you did not know right from wrong.
 You could not formulate the intent for murder.

-So, all these things are potential defenses in a murder case.
-I know that I've tried many murder cases over my long career, and I've used all of these defenses when they were applicable under the circumstances of a particular murder case.
+All these things are potential defenses in a murder case.
+I've tried many murder cases over my long career, and I've used all of these defenses when they were applicable under the circumstances of a particular murder case.
 Call us for a case review.